Looking for more in About us or Our policies?

 This policy has been drawn up on the basis of legislation, policy and guidance that seeks to protect children in Scotland:

-Other Scottish Book Trust policies and procedures connected to child protection are:
+Other Scottish Book Trust policies and procedures connected to Child Protection are:

-Appendix 4: further support
+Appendix 3: Further support

 Signposting children for further support